straightVibing/Initial-Report/Literature Analysis.md

 - Whole cell model so anode and cathode
 - Model assesses after the startup phase of 32 days

-### Electricity generation and modeling of microbial fuel cell from continuous beer brewery wastewater
+### Electricity generation and modelling of microbial fuel cell from continuous beer brewery wastewater

 - COD removal efficiency of 40-43% classed as good enough for wastewater treatment
 - Low flow-rates considered in experimental work